krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_ldap_util.rst

            Specifies the complete path of the service password file.
 By default, */usr/local/var/service_passwd* is used.

    *servicedn*
-           Specifies Distinguished name (DN) of the service object whose password is to be stored in file.
+           Specifies Distinguished Name (DN) of the service object whose password is to be stored in file.

 EXAMPLE::